nick-delgado/mask-443/Requirement.md

-Project Requirements Document: SPA-Protected Multiplexed Tunneling System (SPAMTS)
+Project Requirements Document: Multiplexed Access with Secure Knock-Authenticated Tunneling on 443
 1. Introduction
  * 1.1.
-Project Goal: To develop a secure system (SPAMTS) that provides access to a backend service (e.g., SSH) via a tunnel.
+Project Goal: To develop a secure system that provides access to a backend service (e.g., SSH) via a tunnel.
 This tunnel will be obfuscated as standard web traffic (e.g., Secure WebSocket - WSS) on port 443.
 Access to initiate this tunnel will be gated by a Single Packet Authorization (SPA) mechanism, also on port 443.
 The system must also allow standard HTTPS and/or public WSS traffic on port 443 to be served or proxied concurrently without requiring SPA.
  * 1.2.
 System Scope: The system comprises two main components:
-   * SPAMTS Server: A custom server-side application.
+   * Server: A custom server-side application.
-   * SPAMTS Client: A client-side application or wrapper responsible for performing SPA and establishing the tunnel.
+   * Client: A client-side application or wrapper responsible for performing SPA and establishing the tunnel.
  * 1.3.
 Core Paradigm: "Authenticate First (via SPA on port 443), then Obfuscate/Multiplex (tunneling and public services on port 443)."
  * 1.4.
 Target Use Case: Secure, stealthy remote access to a service, bypassing restrictive firewalls that only allow standard web traffic on port 443, while also providing standard web services on the same port.
 2. General System Requirements
  * 2.1.
 Port Unification: All external inbound network communication for SPA, tunneling, and public web services shall occur exclusively over TCP port 443.
  * 2.2.
 Operating Environment:
-   * Server: The SPAMTS Server shall be deployable on common Linux distributions supporting both x86_64 and ARM-based (e.g., arm64/aarch64) architectures.
+   * Server: The Server shall be deployable on common Linux distributions supporting both x86_64 and ARM-based (e.g., arm64/aarch64) architectures.
-   * Client: The SPAMTS Client shall be compatible with common client operating systems (Linux, macOS, Windows) supporting both x86_64 and ARM-based (e.g., arm64/aarch64, Apple Silicon) architectures.
+   * Client: The Client shall be compatible with common client operating systems (Linux, macOS, Windows) supporting both x86_64 and ARM-based (e.g., arm64/aarch64, Apple Silicon) architectures.
  * 2.3.
 Security Principles: The system shall adhere to principles of defense-in-depth, least privilege, and aim for maximum stealth of the tunneling capability.
 All cryptographic operations shall use strong, industry-standard algorithms and practices.
  * 2.4.
 Protocol Obfuscation: The tunneling protocol shall be Secure WebSockets (wss://) to emulate legitimate web traffic.
-3. Server-Side Application (SPAMTS Server) Requirements
+3. Server-Side Application (Server) Requirements
  * 3.1.
 Port Listening & Initial Connection Handling
    * 3.1.1.
 The server shall listen for incoming TCP connections exclusively on port 443 on a designated network interface.
    * 3.1.2.
 For each new incoming connection, the server shall buffer initial data packet(s) to determine the client's intent (SPA knock or standard service request) before committing to a specific protocol handler.